Tite (football manager): 2013 and leaving Corinthians

 Despite winning State of São Paulo League and Recopa Sudamericana, 2013 was not a good year for Corinthians.
 The club was eliminated in Copa Libertadores, where they unsuccessfully tried to defend their title, had a poor campaign at the Brazilian League and also lost Brazilian Cup after a penalty was missed by Alexandre Pato, arguably the main signing of that season.

 Although supported by most Corinthians fans, Tite announced that his contract with the club would not be renewed on 14 November.
 Mano Menezes (former Brazil national team head coach and Corithians president Mario Gobbi's friend) return as Alvinegros coach.

 Sabbatical year

 After leaving Corinthians, Tite decided to focus on studying modern football.
 He received offers, but declined them in favour of his studies.
 He watched several games (including games from the 2014 World Cup) and visited some clubs as part of that refinement, including Arsenal and Carlo Ancelotti's Real Madrid.
 He was expected to be appointed as Brazil's new coach and was even approached by Japan, but Dunga was selected as Brazil's coach and Tite did not go through negotiations with Japan.

 Third stint at Corinthians

 On 15 December 2014, Tite's return as manager of Corinthians was announced.
-He won the 2015 Campeonato Brasileiro Série A with the best campaign in the history of the tournament at time, only being surpassed by Flamengo in 2019.
+He won the 2015 Campeonato Brasileiro Série A with the best campaign in the history of the tournament at time (currently 3rd best all-time, after Flamengo in 2019 and Atlético Mineiro in 2021).